Binding problem: Modern theories

-(2) and in language cognition ("high-level cognition"): This is the neurocognitive performance of how a linguistic unit (e.g. a sentence) is generated by relating semantic concepts and syntactic roles to each other in a dynamic way so that one can generate systematic and compositional symbol structures and propositions that are experienced as complex mental representations in the mind ("variable binding").

-Krista and Tatiana Hogan have a unique thalamic connection may provide insight into the philosophical and neurological foundations of consciousness.
-It has been argued that there's no empirical test that can conclusively establish that for some sensations, the twins share one token experience rather than two exactly matching token experiences.
-Yet background considerations about the way the brain has specific locations for conscious contents, combined with the evident overlapping pathways in the twins' brains, arguably implies that the twins share some conscious experiences.
-If this is true, then the twins may offer a proof of concept for how experiences in general could be shared between brains.

 Shared intentionality and binding

 According to bioengineer Igor Val Danilov, the mother–fetus neurocognitive model—knowledge about neurophysiological processes during shared intentionality—can reveal insights into the binding problem and even the perception of object development since intentionality succeeds before organisms confront the binding problem.
 Indeed, at the beginning of life, the environment is the cacophony of stimuli: electromagnetic waves, chemical interactions, and pressure fluctuations.
 Because the environment is uncategorised for the organisms at this beginning stage of development, the sensation is too limited by the noise to solve the cue problem—the relevant stimulus cannot overcome the noise magnitude if it passes through the senses.
 While very young organisms need to combine objects, background and abstract or emotional features into a single experience for building the representation of the surrounded reality, they cannot distinguish relevant sensory stimuli independently to integrate them into object representations.
 Even the embodied dynamical system approach cannot get around the cue to noise problem.
 The application of embodied information requires an already categorised environment onto objects—holistic representation of reality—which occurs through (and only after the emergence of) perception and intentionality.
 In short, properties of the mother's heart—the electromagnetic and acoustic oscillations—converge the neuronal activity of both nervous systems in an ensemble, shaping synchrony.
 During the mother's intentional acts with her environment, these interchanges provide clues to the fetus's nervous system, binding synaptic activity with relevant stimuli, occurring due to brain wave interaction between the mother's and fetal nervous systems.